 The game’s puzzle premise is a fairly simple one.
 After a mysterious package lands on your doorstep, you discover that an adorable little monster called Om Nom has been left in your care along with the simple message “Feed with Candy.”
 And that is precisely what you’re tasked with doing.

 Feeding the famished green critter requires the player to carefully snip interconnected ropes with a stylus and touchscreen combo, your choices determining the path of the nutritious treat as it gleefully swings across the screen toward an admittedly patient, though ravenous, Om Nom.
-It isn’t a case of simply getting the candy to him either, with collectible stars scattered across each stage waiting to be nabbed and which will provide plenty of head scratching moments themselves.
+It isn’t a case of simply getting the candy to him either, with collectable stars scattered across each stage waiting to be nabbed and which will provide plenty of head-scratching moments themselves.